Super Creek

-Super Creek (Japanese : スーパークリーク, 27 May 1985 – 29 August 2010) was a Japanese thoroughbred racehorse and stallion, sired by No Attention.
-Super Creek won multiple major Japanese racing events, including the 1988 Kikuka-shō and the 1989 Autumn and 1990 Spring Tenno Shos.
+Super Creek (スーパークリーク, Sūpā Kurīku) was a Japanese Thoroughbred racehorse and stallion, sired by No Attention.
+He won multiple major Japanese racing events, including the 1988 Kikuka-shō and the 1989 Autumn and 1990 Spring Tenno Shos.
 Alongside Oguri Cap and Inari One, Super Creek was known as a member of the "Heisei Big Three" that helped renew interest in horse racing in Japan.

 Career

 Youth

 Super Creek was born at Kashiwadai Farm in Monbetsu, Hokkaido.
 Trainer Shuji Ito noticed his potential despite an outward facing front left leg.

 Three year old season

 Super Creek's racing debut was originally scheduled in the summer of 1987 at Hakodate Racecourse, but was delayed after the horse began suffering severe diarrhea.
 Super Creek instead made his debut in December at the Hanshin Racecourse in Takarazuka, Hyogo.
 Super Creek's first victory came in his second race, where jockey Shigeki Tahara commented, "This horse could be a real star."

 Super Creek's 3-year-old season began with three races run early in the year, including a third place at the Kisaragi Sho and a victory in the Sumire Sho.
-Super Creek's owners then aimed to run the Tōkyō Yūshun with him, but during a training run for the Aoba Sho - a lead-up race to the Tōkyō Yūshun - Super Creek suffered a fractured front-left leg, which forced the horse out of competition for several months.
+Super Creek's owners then aimed to run the Tōkyō Yūshun with him, but during a training run for the Aoba Sho — a lead-up race to the Tōkyō Yūshun, Super Creek suffered a fractured front-left leg, which forced the horse out of competition for several months.
 Super Creek returned to racing in late September.
 Despite not having a graded-stakes victory yet, Super Creek earned entry in to the Kikuka-shō after the withdraw of other horses and being first in the line of reserve entries based on earned prize money.
 In the race, Super Creek charged out of the final corner to take the lead and victory by five lengths over Gakuen to Beat.
 The victory was the first G1 victory for both Super Creek and his jockey, Yutaka Take.
 At the end of 1988, Super Creek earned entry in to the Arima Kinen based on his popularity and was the third favorite behind Oguri Cap and Tamamo Cross.
 However, Super Creek was disqualified from the race after having been deemed to have obstructed the path of Mejiro Durren while trying to break out of the pack.